Policy Space for Domestic Public Health Measures under TRIPs

 Sign up to view the full document!

 The TRIPs Agreement, Patents and Policy Space The rights of governments and patent holders are the divisive subject that has made it difficult for the successful implementation of TRIPs agreement.
 Intellectual property rights have for a long time been the preserve of countries to independently determine whether to adopt for instance patenting on pharmaceuticals (Shadlen, Guennif, Guzmán, & Lalitha, 2011, p.
 However, the freedom was curtailed by the enactment of the TRIPs agreements seeking to recognize the role of intellectual property rights in recognition of the need to attract innovation in pharmaceutical research (Chorev & Shadlen, 2015, p.
 The debate on implementation of TRIPs agreements is faced by substantive questions on whether they are practical in less developed countries especially on how it limits the policy space.
+Less developed countries cannot effectively enjoy sufficient policy space after enactment of the TRIPs agreement to attain their public health goals.

 Sign up to view the full document!